Report Filter

 DOLI was created in 1898 as the Bureau of Labor and Industrial Statistics for Virginia state government.
 Its purpose was to compile accurate information on both raw materials and labor and also to report on the activity of the principal industries of the day in the Commonwealth.

 DOLI's current role is as an Executive Branch agency whose powers and mandates are set forth in Title 40.1 of the Code of Virginia.
-These responsibilities as set out include:
+These responsibilities include:

 • Boiler and pressure vessel safety;